1 item added to your cart

 For advisers in search of a truly cocurricular activity, a Youth Act project is an ideal combination of education and service.
 Rather than textbook learning, young people learn how citizens can take part in civic life by actually impacting public policy and participating in community-problem solving.

-Leadership for Student Activities is a publication of the National Association of Secondary School Principles.
+Leadership for Student Activities is a publication of the National Association of Student Councils.

 Leadership for Student Activities, March 2008, Vol. 36, No. 7

 Street Law, Inc. 1010 Wayne Avenue, Suite 870Silver Spring, Maryland 20910